Malien/Information-Retrieval/README.md

 ### Huh, options you say.
 What are they, you might ask.
 Here you go, bud:
 - `i` or `interactive` will launch REPL mode, aka.
 Read Print Eval Loop where you can write your queries and get result inline.
 - `stat` will print collection and runtime info upon finishing indexing.
 - `v` or `verbose` will print a lot more stuff to the console.
 Recommended to set it unless you wan't only pure results.
+(EDIT: Now it's really pretty.
+In fact it is so pretty that I've removed `pretty-print` option cause it was not pretty enough)
 - `s` or `sequential` will index things sequentially, instead of in parallel.
 Parallel mode is not implemented, so it will only index things sequentially by now.
 - `n` will evaluate boolean negations. _Only in map-reduce mode_
 - `disable-single-word` will disable indexing stuff inside of single-word index table.